idrinth-api-bench/issues/CONTRIBUTING.md

 ### Naming conventions

-camelCase for variables and functions
+- camelCase for variables and functions
-UPPER_SNAKE_CASE for constants
+- UPPER_SNAKE_CASE for constants
-UpperCamelCase/PascalCase for interfaces and classes
+- PascalCase for interfaces and classes
+- kebab-case for file names

 ### Requirements

-Last two node versions are required. *(Currently: Node 20.10.0 LTS and Node 21.5.0)*
+- One of the last two node versions is required. *(Currently: Node 20.10.0 LTS and Node 21.5.0)*
-OS: Linux / Windows *(Other OS were not tested)*
+- OS: Linux / Windows *(Other OS were not tested)*

 ### Setup